Experimental measurement and a physical interpretation of quantum shadow enumerators: Learning enumerators via Bell sampling

 The purity of $\rho$ can then be estimated as the difference between probabilities of finding an even and odd number of singlets, respectively~\cite{bluvstein_a_quantum_2022}.
 That is,

-Estimating purities through two-copy Bell measurements is remarkably efficient: only ${O}(\epsilon^{-2})$ samples are required for estimating $ \Tr[\rho ^2] $ up to additive error $\epsilon>0$.
+{\add Learning} purities through two-copy Bell measurements is remarkably efficient: only ${O}(\epsilon^{-2})$ samples are required for estimating $ \Tr[\rho ^2] $ up to additive error $\epsilon>0$.
 For a similar result about QWEs, see Thm.~\ref{thm:sample_complexity_bounds} below.
-On the other hand, all single-copy protocols for measuring purities unavoidably suffer from an exponential (in $n$) sample complexity~\cite{chen_exponential_separations_2022}.
-This example clearly illustrates the power of the paradigm of so-called \emph{quantum memories} where part of the postprocessing (after preparing copies of $\rho$) is performed quantumly \emph{before} the measurement~\cite{chen_exponential_separations_2022, huang_quantum_advantage_2022, aharonov_quantum_algorithmic_2022, chen_a_hierarchy_2021, king_triply_efficient_2024}.
+On the other hand, all \emph{single-copy} protocols for {\add learning} purities unavoidably suffer from an exponential (in $n$) sample complexity~\cite{chen_exponential_separations_2022}.
+This example clearly illustrates the {\add learning-theoretical advantage} of the paradigm of so-called \emph{quantum memories} where part of the postprocessing (after preparing copies of $\rho$) is performed quantumly \emph{before} the measurement~\cite{chen_exponential_separations_2022, huang_quantum_advantage_2022, aharonov_quantum_algorithmic_2022, chen_a_hierarchy_2021, king_triply_efficient_2025}.
 Here we extend the power of quantum memories into the realm of QWEs.
-As we show next, two-copy Bell sampling lends itself to unbiased single-shot and single-setting measurements with extremely efficient classical postprocessing for all six types of QWEs.